 MX (Mail exchanger) record is a type of resource record in the domain name system that specifies which mail servers are responsible for receiving emails for the domain.
 You can read more about it at MX record (Wikipedia).

 When you order a web hosting account, by default your hosting server where your website is hosted also has a mail server.
-Therefore MX record is automatically created to specify your web hosting server to be the mail server as well and receive emails.
+Therefore MX record is automatically created to specify your web hosting server to be the mail server to receive emails.
 That is why you can create and manage email accounts using cPanel interface, which directly interacts with the local mail server on that server.

 Priority in MX Record

 Since it is possible to have multiple mail servers configured to receive emails for a domain, the priority comes in to play when a server needs to send email.
 Lower values denote higher priority, with 0 being the highest possible priority.
 The primary mail server(s) (with the lowest-numbered priority) will receive mail sent to your domain.
 Secondary mail servers (those with higher priority values) can be used for backup or other purposes.
 If you assign multiple mail servers the same priority, then when that level of mail server is needed, mail will be distributed to those servers randomly.